truehaley/wren/doc/site/modules/core/num.markdown

 The largest integer that Wren can safely represent.
 It's a constant value of `9007199254740991`.

- This is relevant because Wren uses double precision [floating-point format](https://en.wikipedia.org/wiki/IEEE_floating_point) for numbers, which can only safely represent integers between <code>-(2<sup>53</sup> - 1)</code> and <code>2<sup>53</sup> - 1</code>.
+ This is relevant because Wren typically uses double precision [floating-point format](https://en.wikipedia.org/wiki/IEEE_floating_point) for numbers, which can only safely represent integers between <code>-(2<sup>53</sup> - 1)</code> and <code>2<sup>53</sup> - 1</code>.

 ### Num.**minSafeInteger**

 The smallest integer Wren can safely represent.
 It's a constant value of `-9007199254740991`.

 ## Methods